 How Much Omega-3 Should You Take?

-A typical fish oil capsule obtainable at most health food stores, pharmacies, or even department stores contains 180 mg of the omega-3 EPA, 120 mg of the omega-3 DHA, for a total of 300 mg per capsule.
+Fish oil supplementation is available by prescription or over the counter.
+A typical fish oil capsule that is obtainable at most health food stores, pharmacies, or even department stores contains 180 mg of the omega-3 EPA, 120 mg of the omega-3 DHA, for a total of 300 mg per capsule.
 Many bottles will suggest a dosage of 2-3 capsules per day.

 The dose of omega-3 fatty acids depends on what you are using it for.
 For instance, if you are 30 years old and are just looking to reduce the likelihood heart disease in your lifetime, then the suggested dosage on the label of 2-3 capsules per day is reasonable advice.
 This daily dosage approximates the two servings of fish per week that has been shown in several large studies to be enough to impact on dangerous heart events.